VergeGroup/UserDefaultsSnapshot/README.md

 **Creates a schema of the snapshot from UserDefaults**

+This object is just a schema that projects the keys which the UserDefaults manages.
+So there are no namespaces, please carefully on naming the key.

 ```swift
 final class MyDefaults: UserDefaultsObject {
   @Property(key: "count") var count = 0